saeyslab/ViVAE/README.md

 **It is published together with [ViScore](https://github.com/saeyslab/ViScore), a collection of tools for evaluation of dimensionality reduction.**

 Our [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) uses an [older version](https://github.com/saeyslab/ViVAE_old) of ViVAE.
+We are heavily re-working the pre-print right now!

 ## Installation